theculguy0099/IIIT-EATS/README.md

 ```

 ### Note:
-- A script is also present for adding pre-defined food list to the portal for seamless usage.
+- A script is also present in the backend folder for adding pre-defined food list to the portal for seamless usage.